MicrosoftDocs/azure-dev-docs/articles/terraform/aztfexport-how.md

 ## Interactive and Non-Interactive
 ### Interactive Mode
 By default `aztfexport` runs in interactive mode, which lists all the resources residing in the specified resource group or customized set.
-The following is a comprehensive list of possible commands in interactive mode.
+Here is a list of possible commands in interactive mode.
 All keystrokes that perform the same action are listed together.

 - <kbd>&#8593;</kbd><kbd>k</kbd> navigate up in the resource list
 - <kbd>&#8595;</kbd><kbd>j</kbd> navigate down in the resource list